kalinsky-dev/RESTful-API/README.md

 - `PUT /data/catalog/:id` - edit item
 - `DELETE /data/catalog/:id` - delete item

+### Before you start the Application you need to install MongoDB.

+### After successful installation of MongoDB you can start the REST Api.

-To run RESTful-API locally, follow these steps:
+To run this RESTful-API locally, follow these steps:

 1. Clone the repository: